-In the traditional automotive business, we continued to work on integrating the various product segments with high-level customer solutions in 2022, while product market teams were also initiated.
+In the traditional automotive business, we continued to work on integrating the various product segments with high-level customer solutions in 2023, utilizing the product market teams initiated in 2022.
 We also worked on the next generation of products for the flexible integration of database systems as well as the expansion of 'remote' use cases, and continued to develop the DTS9 as well as VCI (Vehicle Communication Interfaces).
 The next generation of the TDX product segment currently under development features highly scalable clout technologies that facilitate the flexible integration of additional customer backend systems.
-The first successful pilot projects have already been carried out, with a market launch scheduled for the 2023 financial year.
+The first successful pilot projects have already been carried out, and the product was launched in the 2023 financial year.
+Initial customer orders for the projects mentioned above showed how important these developments in recent years are; this has also been reported in the press.

-In telematics, we continued to develop the central platform (cloud platform) for the realization of "Connected Car" applications by further improving and stabilizing the platform's performance.
+In telematics, we continued to develop the central platform (cloud platform) for the realization of new "Connected Car" applications by further improving and stabilizing the platform's performance.